asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/res_sip-design/index.md

----

-**WARNING!:**
+!!! warning
     This page is a work in progress.
 Please refrain from making comments until this warning has been removed

----
+[//]: # (end-warning)

 Overview